 Fast forward and I’m often pondering how to move beyond a good 15 years of my life.
 As I meditate on this it is becoming clear that it’s isn’t necessary.
 What is important is to stay in today and honor where I am.
 To honor myself and the season change I pulled together some of my favorite things.

-For my altar I used shells that I picked up on the beach in front of Jason’s home.
-We always find lots of these shells and they make lovely containers for all sorts of objects.
+For my altar I used shells that I picked up on the beach.
 The shells also represent the ‘water’ aspect of the altar.
 In the center of the altar I set up a few of my favorite crystals that were given to me by a dear friend.
 Each of these crystals has been a major player in my meditation practice.

 Inside the shells I put (in clockwise order) fresh cilantro, worry dolls, mala beads, soaked pumpkin seeds, sage I picked in Ojai.
 The sage is burning, hence the smoky photos.